Protect Your Hammer Union Threads

-Hammer unions are ideal for use in the Oil and Gas industry, but also find applications in other markets.
-With a threaded male and female connection (or butt-welded for higher operating pressure), they connect flow-lines or temporary pipes quickly and easily.
+Protecting hammer union threads is important to ensure safe and secure connections.
+Hammer unions are ideal for use in the oil and gas industry but also find applications in other markets.
+With a threaded male and female connection (or butt-welded for higher operating pressure), they connect flow lines or temporary pipes quickly and easily.
 Safety during drilling and rigging operations is essential, making the correct utilization of hammer unions a critical production task.
-As such, it is also important to protect hammer union threads to ensure safe and secure connections.

 History and Development of Hammer Unions

 Hammer unions are rotary-based connections developed in the 1950s.
 Since then, manufacturers have continued producing the components based on the initial manufacturing standards.
 These standards include many different types of figures that determine the safe use and joining combinations.
-In fact, hammer unions that oil and gas operations use may soon require the American Petroleum Institute (API) standard compliance for safety.
+In fact, the hammer unions used by oil and gas operations may soon require the American Petroleum Institute (API) standard compliance for safety.

 Figure 1502 Hammer Union